SilentCryptoMiner/SilentCryptoMiner/README.md

 ## Changelog

+### v2.1.0 (09/01/2022)
+* Added Ghost Rider algorithm, mainly used for the coin Raptoreum
+* Added JSON generator inside builder for easier "Remote Configuration" and web panel configuration creation
+* Added rootkit helper signatures to relevant files to ensure that files and processes are not hidden from the miner processes
+* Added new "Out of free VRAM" status for the web panel if no GPU has enough current free VRAM to mine the selected coin
+* Added "remote-config" and "api-endpoint" configuration options for the "Remote Configuration" and web panel configurations
+* Changed save/load form serialization to also save checkbox and toggle text states
+* Changed default "Startup" "Filename" due to certain anticheats blocking default "Startup" folder access
+* Changed "Shellcode Loader" code and overall flow
+* Improved rootkit stability and stealth
+* Cleaned up messy and unclear form control names, breaks old save compatibility
 ### v2.0.1 (09/11/2021)
 * Removed Hide File option due to it restricting the file from being written to, thus enabling it to cause unwanted behaviour and bugs
 * Fixed possible bug where the random encryption keys could be generated with illegal characters